List of games in Star Trek: Dabo

 Dabo (/ˈdɑːboʊ/ DAH-boh) is a Ferengi game of skill and chance.
 The game relies on the spinning of a "dabo wheel" similar to a roulette wheel.
 During various betting hands (similar to poker) each player either "buys" or "sells" or "converts" their gold-pressed latinum (money) in preparation for the next spin of the dabo wheel.
 About ten players can sit around the dabo wheel.
-When something good happens, everyone around the table shouts "Dabo!"

-The game is most often seen played in Quark's bar on Deep Space Nine.

 In the online role-playing game Star Trek Online, players can play a version of dabo with in-game currency.
 The wheel has three concentric rings that rotate independently; the players win based on how the symbols align after each spin.

 Dabo girls

-Dabo girls are attractive women of various species who run the games in Ferengi establishments.
+Dabo girls are women of various species who run the games in Ferengi establishments.
 Leeta (Chase Masterson), who was a dabo girl in Quark's bar, maintained that dabo girls not only had to look appealing enough to lure customers to play, but also be able to quickly calculate odds and ensure a house victory in the long run, typically by enticing gamers to stay until they lose.

 The character therefore turns around the stereotype of the dumb blonde or bimbo; while dabo girls may be intentionally giving that impression to customers, they take advantage of those who view a dabo girl as no more than that.
 In the DS9 episode "The Abandoned", Jake Sisko's dabo girlfriend Mardah (Jill Sayre) was quoted as saying "The first rule of Dabo is watch the wheel, not the girl", and she makes a good impression on Benjamin Sisko during a private dinner he hosted for her and his son.

 While the character Leeta made the role of dabo girl significant in Star Trek fandom, other dabo girls who appeared or were referred to in multiple episodes include Mardah and M'Pella (Cathy DeBuono).
 The sweet and hard working Aluura (Symba Smith), had a central role in the episode "Profit and Lace".

 In the non-canon Star Trek novel series Mission Gamma, one of Quark's dabo girls hires Hetik, an Orion male, as the first ever dabo boy in the game's history.
 Quark is initially dubious about the introduction of a dabo boy, but Hetik soon becomes popular among female patrons.

 Tongo

 Tongo is a card game played predominantly by the Ferengi.
 The game centers around a roulette-type wheel with an elevated pot in the middle.
 On each turn the wheel is spun, and the player has the choice to "evade", "confront", "acquire", or "retreat".
 Each choice has its purchase price, sell price, and its risk, all of which are interrelated.

 A Global Tongo Championship is held each year on Ferenginar.

-Jadzia Dax was fond of this game, playing long games into the night with Quark and his Ferengi staff.